 This course reviews and updates clinical research on speech sound disorders, language and reading disorders, and cognitive disorders in children.
-Briefly looking back at the views of significant contributors to our field, the course provides historical perspective for understanding some of the differences in treatment methodologies advocated by current leaders in speech-language pathology.
+By briefly looking back at the views of significant contributors to our field, the course provides historical perspective for understanding some of the differences in treatment methodologies advocated by current leaders in speech-language pathology.

-Run Time: 3:15:42
+Course Overview – Run Time: 3:15:42

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.